Updated: Oct. 9, 2025

 Video introduction with Washington Supreme Court Chief Justice Debra Stephens and WSBA Executive Director Terra Nevitt.

+How can you be a Rule of Law Ambassador?
+Simply by bringing outspoken trust in our legal institutions to the forefront of your professional practice.
+The ambassador program is available to all, in the form of an evolving toolkit with resources, trainings, tips, and programs to help you do this work.
 We invite you to engage in ways accessible to you.
 Below is a menu of options for action big and small you can take to deepen trust and understanding of our constitutional democracy in your community.

 Get Started Serving as a Rule of Law Ambassador